 It the case of foreign employees in France, a copy of the employment contract is needed, together with the approval letter issued by the company hiring staff.
 In the case of sole traders, they will have to offer a copy of the business license, as part of the French visa application.
 It is recommended to have the support and the legal advice of a team of French immigration lawyers, so you can talk to us at any time.

-Visa for business purposes
+Conditions for the visa for business purposes

 Foreign citizens who want to visit France for business purposes will need to respect a few important formalities besides the above-mentioned ones.
 In this case, an invitation letter from the French company you want to visit is required.
 This will comprise information about the date of the visit, purposes, collaboration, etc. Also, the company you work for will have to issue a certificate stating the business travel.
 One of our French immigration lawyers can offer in-depth support and legal advice for persons interested in a French visa for business purposes.
 We can also provide details about the residence permit in France.